-Januarius and His Blood « Catholic Insight
+Saint Januarius' Blood « Catholic Insight

 As Cardinal Crescenzio Sepe, Archbishop of Naples, says that the miracle is a sign of God’s love, goodness, and mercy, and of the closeness, the friendship, the fraternity of our St. Januarius…Glory be to God and veneration to our saint.
 Amen.

-Although Christ warned us not to pay too much attention to signs, I do wonder what will happen – or has happened – to the blood today, Italian time.
+Although Christ warned us not to pay too much attention to signs, I can’t help but wondering what will happen – or has happened – to the blood today, Italian time.

 All we can say, is glory be to God, and all His saints, for all things, and may His holy and perfect will be fulfilled. +